Fall in love with Corfu Old Town: 23 Wonderful Experiences

 Highlights Outside Corfu Old Town

-10. Kanoni Monastery & Ponitkonisi Island
+10. Kanoni Monastery & Pontikonisi (Mouse Island)

 view of the vlacherna monastry and mouse island near corfu town